wp-plugins/equivalent-mobile-redirect/readme.txt

 Contributors: uniquelylost
 Tags: mobile redirect, mobile detect, equivalent, mobile, redirection, detection, redirect Requires at least: 3.0
-Tested up to: 3.9.2
+Tested up to: 4.2.2
-Stable tag: 2.1
+Stable tag: 2.2
 License: GPLv3
 License URI: http://www.gnu.org/licenses/gpl-3.0.html

 Detect and redirect mobile visitors to the equivalent page on your mobile site.

 == Description ==
-VERSION 2.1 ADDS ABILITY TO REDIRECT TABLETS AS MOBILE OR NOT TO This WordPress plugin will detect mobile devices and redirect the user to the equivalent mobile page/post as set in the metabox that is added to your page and post screens upon activation.
+This WordPress plugin will detect mobile devices and redirect the user to the equivalent mobile page/post as set in the metabox that is added to your page and post screens upon activation.
 This plugin also gives you the ability to allow mobile viewers to bypass the mobile redirect and "View Full Site" by using a cookie that can be set on your mobile site.
 If you want to use this feature set a link to "http://example.com/?view_full_site=true" anywhere on your mobile site.

+VERSION 2.2 UPDATES THE MOBILE DETECTION DEVICE LIBRARY

 = Features =
 * Unlimited possible page/post redirects
 * Set mobile url in meta box on page/post
 * Option to redirect tablets as mobile or not
-* Up to date mobile library 8/4/14 http://mobiledetect.net/
+* Up to date mobile library 5/26/15 http://mobiledetect.net/
 * Google recommended 302 redirects https://developers.google.com/webmasters/smartphone-sites/change-configuration
 * Optionally let mobile vistors "View Full Site"
 * Built in support for custom post types
 * Compatible with multisite

 For More Documentation Download the Documentation <a href="http://ndgraphic.com/wp-content/uploads/2014/08/documentation.zip">Here</a>
 == Installation ==